Gaurav14cs17/LapTracker/README.md

 After processing, the tracker object will have the attributes "relabeled_movie" (a numpy array in which the objects are relabeled according to their track id) and "df" (a pd.DataFrame containing the centroid measurements of the objects as well as unique_id, segment_id and track_id)

 # Example #3: track objects from label image stack with additional intensity information
-In case you think the object intensity could be helpful for your tracking problem, you can also use that:
+In case you think the object intensities could be helpful for your tracking problem, you can also give them as input.
+The object intensities will be used to adapt the cost for splits and merges of track segments:

 ```python
 from LapTracker.LapTracker import *